What is certolizumab?

 Use with alcohol

 - You may drink alcohol while taking certolizumab.
-However, if you are also taking methotrexate you should be particularly cautious about your alcohol intake.
+If you are also taking methotrexate you should be cautious about how much alcohol you drink.

 Use in pregnancy and when breastfeeding

 - If you plan to become pregnant it is important to discuss this with your doctor as each case is different.
 Certolizumab is not actively transferred across the placenta in the third trimester, therefore there is minimal placental transfer to the infant.
 Recent data suggests it can be used through conception and continued throughout pregnancy until delivery.